How do I calculate business loan repayments in Australia?

 $4,154.99

 Estimates only — not financial advice or a credit offer.
-Excludes fees and charges.
-Actual terms are set by the lender after assessment.
+Indicative fees shown; actual fees and charges are set by the lender after assessment.
 See our Credit Guide.

 How to use this calculator

 This calculator uses standard principal-and-interest amortisation — the same formula banks use.
-Adjust the three inputs to model different borrowing scenarios:
+Adjust the four inputs to model different borrowing scenarios:

-- Loan term: How long you want to repay (3 to 24 months).
-Shorter terms mean higher monthly payments but less interest overall.
+• Loan term: How long you want to repay (3, 6, 12, 18, or 24 months).
+Shorter terms mean higher monthly payments but less total interest.
+Longer terms reduce the monthly burden in exchange for higher overall borrowing cost.

 The results update instantly as you move the sliders.
 Compare multiple scenarios to understand how term length and rate affect your total cost — then check your eligibility across 30+ lenders to see real offers.